nataliarudnicki/Testing-documentation-test-cases/README.md

 # Testing-documentation-test-cases

-Within this task were were creating test cases in Quase for testing a mobile app.
+Within this task were were creating test cases in Qase for testing a mobile app.